abi30/FE21-CR10-abdulla/README.md

 # FE21-CR10-abdulla
-# Biglibrary database with three type of media (books,cds and dvds).
+# Biglibrary database with three types of media (books,cds and dvds).